joaorobertoo/movie-finder-fullstack-application/README.md

 ->BACKEND

--create a .env file at the root file(copy the .env.example) and paste your generated key from omdbapi in place of the '?' placeholder
+-create a .env file at the root file (copy the .env.example) and paste your generated key from omdbapi in place of the '?' placeholder

--run command in terminal: yarn start:dev
+-run commands in terminal:

+yarn install

+yarn start:dev

 -back end application should be running now

 ->FRONTEND

+-run commands:

+yarn install

--run command yarn start
+yarn start

--front-end application should run and open(it runs on http://localhost:3001/)
+-front-end application should run and open (it runs on http://localhost:3001/)

 -fell free to test, evaluate and leave any comments.